CcWhyNot/DNDbypass-Vencord-plugin/README.md

 - [ ] Custom notifications
 - [x] DND check
 - [ ] Translate texts based on Discord's language settings.
+- [ ] When you are in a channel and this person sends you a message, it won't sound.
+- [ ] Clicking the notification redirects you to the channel.

 ## Installation